roots interface

 Both the Newton and Krawczyk methods can determine if a root is unique in an interval, at the cost of requiring that the function is differentiable.
 The bisection method has no such requirement, but can never guarantee the existence or uniqueness of a root.

-The method used is given as the third (optional) argument of the roots function:
+The method used is given using the contractor keyword argument:

 Note that as shown in the example, the log function does not complain about being given an interval going outside of its domain.
 While this may be surprising, this is the expected behavior and no root will ever be found outside the domain of a function.